Omnicom to buy Brazil advertising group ABC, source says

-SAO PAULO (Reuters) - Omnicom Group Inc, the world’s second largest advertising company, has agreed to pay 1 billion reais ($270 million) for Brazil’s Grupo ABC, growing Omnicom’s publicity, branding services and content in Latin America’s largest economy, a source with direct knowledge of the transaction said on Friday.
+SAO PAULO, Nov 20 (Reuters) - Omnicom Group Inc, the world’s second largest advertising company, has agreed to pay 1 billion reais ($270 million) for Brazil’s Grupo ABC, growing Omnicom’s publicity, branding services and content in Latin America’s largest economy, a source with direct knowledge of the transaction said on Friday.

 Grupo ABC’s founding partners Nizan Guanaes and Guga Valente agreed to stay with the company for five years, the source said.
 Under terms of the deal, its value could change at the end of that period because of performance, said the source, who requested anonymity because the deal remains private.